-When it comes to trying to choose the right BBQ grill, opting for charcoal over propane is a no-brainer.
+When it comes to trying to choose the right outdoor grill, opting for charcoal over propane is a no-brainer.

 The old school method of cooking has remained a favorite over gas cooking simply because of the far better, more authentic food it produces.

 Crucial to this is the use of good charcoal.
 Lumpwood charcoal creates an authentic smoky flavor that creates that beautiful flavor that we identify as ‘real’ barbecue.

 Finding the right type of lumpwood isn’t easy however.
 Different brands and types vary wildly in terms of quality, and many even impart very different flavors on your food.

 My guide here is on hand to help you separate the wheat from the chaff, and help you choose the best lumpwood charcoal for your needs.

 So with all of that in mind, here are our 7 picks of the best lump charcoal bundles out there.